-- Back when Saban's name was still attached to Dragon Ball Z, great pains were taken to remove any references to the fact that Freeza and his men were killing the Nameks by removing bodies in screen, cutting scenes of the killings as well as one of Gohan burying one village, editing the dialogue to refer to them as though they were still alive and adding random grunts and moans whenever a pile of dead Namekian corpses were on screen.
-They didn't even bother with the usual "next dimension" excuse; they simply pretended that the Nameks weren't dead.
-This doesn't become so much of a plot hole until they finally get around to wishing all of those killed by Freeza back to life, but it was still utterly ridiculous.
+- Back when Saban's name was still attached to Dragon Ball Z, great pains were taken to remove any references of the fact that Freeza and his men were killing the Nameks by removing bodies on screen, cutting scenes of the killings as well as one of Gohan burying one village, editing the dialogue to refer to them as though they were still alive and adding random grunts and moans whenever a pile of dead Namekian corpses were on screen.
+They didn't even bother with the usual "another dimension" explanation; they simply pretended that the Nameks weren't dead.
+This doesn't become so much of a plothole until they finally get around to wishing all of those killed by Freeza back to life.

-- How Cell regenerates may be an inversion, as he says in the Japanese version (as he comes back from an admittedly complete incineration) he says a special nerve in his head allows him to regenerate and if that nerve survives he can regenerate completely... the problem here is that in a previous attack made by Goku blew off the upper body (and head) of Cell and he still regenerated.
-The dub worked around that by having him say he regenerates even if there's but a single cell in his body, because each has a life of their own.
+- How Cell regenerates may be an inversion.
+In the Japanese version, as he comes back from an complete incineration, he says a special nerve in his head allows him to regenerate and if that nerve survives he can regenerate completely.
+The problem here is that in a previous attack made by Goku, Cell's upper body and head was blew off and he still regenerated.
+The dub worked around this by having him say he regenerates even if there's but a single cell in his body, because each one has a life of their own.

-- The French dub (And all the ones that spawned from it) have this on spades, because of how terrible it was.
+- The French dub (and all the ones that spawned from it) has this in spades, because of how terrible it was.
 An example?
-They never call Vegeta or Freeza by name during a lot of episodes, until they suddenly do and Krillin knows how both of them are called because... he just does.
-Until then Freeza was "the tyrant" and every other bad guy is "the enemy" (and still are called that for the whole Namek arc).
+They never call Vegeta or Freeza by name during a lot of episodes, until they suddenly do and Krillin knows both of their names because... he just does.
+Until then, Freeza was "the tyrant" and every other bad guy was "the enemy" (they were still called that for the whole Namek arc).
 Talk about confusing...

 - The word "Android" was used in place of a more ambiguous Japanese word meaning "artificial human".
 The English dub initially changed 17 and 18 from human cyborgs to purely machine, but reversed it when they realized that in later episodes, Krillin and 18 had a daughter.